Le Creuset: History

-Le Creuset kitchenware gained new fans among social media users in 2020 as a high-value designer brand.
+During the 2020 pandemic lockdowns, Le Creuset cookware gained online traction and increased consumer interest, driven by home-cooking trends and its positioning as a premium cookware brand.

 Production

 To manufacture their cast-iron cookware, the Le Creuset foundry uses standard sand casting methods.
-After hand finishing, items are sprayed with at least two coats of enamel.
-The Le Creuset Signature range of cast iron cookware is coated in a minimum of three coats of enamel.
+After hand-finishing, items are sprayed with at least two coats of enamel.
+The Le Creuset Signature range of cast-iron cookware is coated in a minimum of three coats of enamel.
 The enamel becomes resistant to damage during normal use.
 Currently, all Le Creuset cast-iron cookware is still manufactured in the company's foundry in Fresnoy-le-Grand.
 The process was featured on BBC Two's Inside the Factory.

-Le Creuset products that are not cast-iron may be made in other countries, such as China (accessories or silicone products), Thailand (kettles and ceramics), England (enamel cleaner), Portugal (stainless steel), and Eswatini (clay pots).
+Le Creuset products that are not cast-iron may be made in other countries, such as China (accessories and silicone products), Thailand (kettles and ceramics), England (enamel cleaner), Portugal (stainless steel), and Eswatini (clay pots).